 seats and booster seats.

-years in a passenger automobile, van or pickup truck other than one
+eight years in a passenger automobile, van or pickup truck other

-operated for hire shall, while such motor vehicle is in motion and
+than one operated for hire shall, while such the motor vehicle is

 sufficient to meet the requirements of this section.

 Any person who violates any provision of this section is